The 3 Stages of Money Laundering

 Common Money Laundering Schemes:

-How Money is Laundered in Casinos
+How Money is Laundered Through Casinos

 By converting cash into casino chips, launderers then convert them back into cash after they are played or just kept by the launderer for a time.